-Stolzenfels

-Castle

-📮 Stop: Koblenz Hbf

-How to get there: From Koblenz Hbf (Hauptbahnhof, central station), take the 670 bus towards Boppard as far as the stop Stolzenfels-Schlossweg and from there follow the signposted footpath.
-Alternatively, you can arrive by boat from Koblenz.

-Stolzenfels Castle, one of the most important examples of Rhine Romanticism, is situated high above the Rhine, south of Koblenz.
-Its fairy-tale appearance will make you want to pay a visit, but it also has an interesting history.
-A castle originally built on the same spot in the 13th century was destroyed in 1689 during the Nine Years' War.
-In 1823, the people of Koblenz gifted the ruins to the Prussian Crown Prince Friedrich Wilhelm who, after his succession, had a neo-Gothic castle based on the English Tudor style built here in 1847 by Karl Friedrich Schinkel.
-Peter Joseph Lenné's wonderful country park was the perfect complement.
-The crenellated buildings and their gardens and grounds were restored to their former glory in 2011.
-Be equally amazed by the enchanting castle with its proud keep, the height at which it sits, and the amazing views from the terrace overlooking the Rhine.

-www.tor-zum-welterbe.de

-Marksburg castle

-📮 Stop: Rhens

 How to get there: After crossing the river on one of the KD ships, follow the signposted Rheinsteig path.
 Marksburg Castle, located above Braubach, holds many fascinations.
-Its elevated position means it is visible from far off - and is also the only hill castle in the Middle Rhine never to have been destroyed.
+Its elevated position means it is visible from far off - and is also the only hill castle in Middle Rhine never to have been destroyed.
 The first mention of the castle is in 1231, when it was in the ownership of the Lords of Eppstein, one of the region's most powerful families.
-From 1283 it belonged to the Counts of Katzenelnbogen who, in the 15th century, extended the original Roman-style, triangular-shaped castle to create a mountain stronghold, giving it the imposing appearance it has today.
+From 1283, it belonged to the Counts of Katzenelnbogen, who, extended the original Roman style triangular-shaped castle to create a mountain stronghold in the 15th century, giving it the imposing appearance it has today.
 But this did not prevent the mighty edifice from falling into disrepair over the following centuries.
-In 1900 the castle was acquired by the German Castles Association, who renovated it.
-Castles expert and architect Bodo Ebhardt reconstructed the rooms including the knights' hall, castle kitchen, ladies' chambers and chapel.
-Today, the Castles Association uses the buildings as its headquarters and displays a remarkable exhibition of figures of warriors from the Bronze Age to the 17th

-century in the castle's Rheinbau (Rhine Wing).
-A walk through the medieval botanical garden is an experience that should not be reserved for nature lovers.
+In 1900, the castle was acquired by the German Castles Association, who renovated it.
+Castle expert and architect Bodo Ebhardt reconstructed the rooms, including the knights' hall, castle kitchen, ladies' chambers and chapel.
+Today, the Castles Association uses the buildings as its headquarters and displays a remarkable exhibition of figures of warriors from the Bronze Age to the 17th century in the castle's Rheinbau (Rhine Wing).
+A walk through the medieval botanical garden is an experience that should not be reserved for nature lovers. marksburg.de